IGS/FADU/docs/index.md

                         Which GFF3/GTF feature type (column 9) to obtain. readcount statistics for.
                         Case-sensitive. (default: "ID")
+  -p, --keep_only_proper_pairs
-  --version             show version information and exit -h, --help            show this help message and exit
+                        If enabled, keep only properly paired reads when performing calculations --version             show version information and exit -h, --help            show this help message and exit
 ```